ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 1. Requests and responses are known only to clients and targets in possession of the corresponding response encapsulation key and HPKE keying material.
-   In particular, the oblivious proxy knows the origin and destination of an encrypted request and response, yet does not know the decrypted contents.
-Likewise, targets know only the oblivious encapsulation origin, i.e., the proxy, and the decrypted request.
+   In particular, the Oblivious Relay knows the origin and destination of an Encapsulated Request and response, yet does not know the decrypted contents.
+Likewise, targets know only the Oblivious Gateway origin, i.e., the proxy, and the decrypted request.
 Only the client knows both the plaintext request and response.
 1. Targets cannot link requests from the same client in the absence of unique